In this Aaron Sorkin

 Writing Interesting Dialogue

 Aaron shares how dialogue is just as important as action.
-In fact, it’s even more important.
+It’s even more important.
 And he explains why.

 Rewrites